imgag/ngs-bits/README.md

 * [VcfAdd](doc/tools/VcfAdd.md) - Merges several VCF files into one VCF by appending one to the other.
 * [VcfAnnotateConsequence](doc/tools/VcfAnnotateConsequence.md) - Adds transcript-specific consequence predictions to a VCF file (similar to Ensembl VEP).
+* [VcfAnnotateFrequency](doc/tools/VcfAnnotateFrequency.md) - Annotates VCF variants with allele frequency and depth from a BAM/CRAM file.
 * [VcfAnnotateFromBed](doc/tools/VcfAnnotateFromBed.md) - Annotates the INFO column of a VCF with data from a BED file.
 * [VcfAnnotateFromBigWig](doc/tools/VcfAnnotateFromBigWig.md) - Annotates the INFO column of a VCF with data from a BED file.
 * [VcfAnnotateFromVcf](doc/tools/VcfAnnotateFromVcf/index.md) - Annotates a VCF file with data from one or more source VCF files.